rojo-rbx/rbx-dom/README.md

 - `ColorSequence`'s XML serialization contains an extra value per keypoint that was intended to be used as an envelope value, but was never implemented.

 ## Minimum Rust Version
-This project tries (via CI) to support Rust 1.32.0 and newer.
+This project tries (via CI) to support Rust 1.36.0 and newer.
+Rust 1.36.0 was released July 4, 2019.

 ## License
 rbx-dom is available under the MIT license.
 See [LICENSE.txt](LICENSE.txt) for details.